 The first thing you want to do is fill the water chamber with water and bring it to the point where it’s generating steam.
 On the side of the chamber, you’ll find a fill level clearly marked.
 Fill it to that point but no higher.

 It can take several minutes to start steaming, depending on the temperature of the water you put in the tank.
-When the steam reaches the steam plate, it’ll start spitting out so place the plate on a radiator or in a bucket to prevent the steam soaking your carpet or flooring.
+When the steam reaches the steam plate, it’ll start spitting out.

-When you see the steam coming down the pipe and out near the steam plate, put it up against the wallpaper so it starts working its magic.
+When you see the steam coming down the pipe and out near the steam plate, put it up against the wallpaper so it starts to work it’s magic.

 Now it’s a matter of repeating the process around the rest of the room.